 or by calling 800-VISITNC.
-Copies are also available at welcome centers and rest areas across the state.
+Maps are also available at welcome centers and rest areas across the state.

-A full-sized, high-resolution version of the map – both front and back – is available below for download.NOTE:
+A digital version – both front and back – is available for download.

-State Transportation Map
+State Transportation Map History

 Links to some of the State Transportation Maps from over the years (available in PDF format) are below.